VRexpert/Database/README.md

 Location for replacement: backend/src/...

-(Important) Run npm run build firstly after the changement of the files
+"(Important) Run npm run build firstly after the changement of the files"